cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-operator.md

 -   `--` and `/*` cannot appear anywhere in an operator name, since they will be taken as the start of a comment.
 -   A multicharacter operator name cannot end in `+` or `-`, unless the name also contains at least one of these characters: <code>~ ! @ # % ^ & | ` ?</code>

     For example, `@-` is an allowed operator name, but `*-` is not.
-This restriction allows Greenplum Database to parse SQL-compliant commands without requiring spaces between tokens.
+This restriction allows Cloudberry Database to parse SQL-compliant commands without requiring spaces between tokens.

 - The use of `=>` as an operator name is deprecated.
 It may be disallowed altogether in a future release.